 The share of electricity bought from the power exchange in relation to the Finnish electricity consumption has increased considerably since Finland joined the Nordic power market area in June 1998.
-The share of electricity procured from Nord Pool and EPEX SPOT power exchanges covered 79 per cent of the Finnish physical consumption in 2023.
+The share of electricity procured from Nord Pool and EPEX SPOT power exchanges covered 73 per cent of the Finnish physical consumption in 2024 (79 per cent in 2023).